thedynamiclinker/ld/dictionary/Asshole Topology.md

 We draw an edge between any two people who know each other.

-Since no two people you meet on these apps typically know each other, we end up with an asshole topology.
+Since no two people you meet on these apps typically know each other,[^2] we end up with an asshole topology.

+[^2]: With the exception of groups of people you've interacted with in person long term, such as a group of coworkers at a previous job, which would be closer to a complete subgraph within your connections on LinkedIn.
+The fact that these complete subgraphs appear on social apps typically only when they correspond to some long-term group with regular in-person interactions is precisely the point.
+The apps themselves didn't build those dense subgraphs.
+The apps built an Asshole Topology.

 That is: You now know a bunch of people, but none of them knows each other.